davidjb/2016-devnq-open-source-talk/slides.md

 * Check the `LICENSE` file
 * Ensure you can use the project
-* You may be required to assign your copyright to the project's owner (eg a Foundation)
+* You may be required to assign copyright to the project's owner (eg a Foundation)
+* Some countries are different

 ![licence plate](img/licence-plate.jpg)

+Notes:
+* French law doesn't have a notion of copyright but rather an *author rights* system

 ## When open sourcing